Abjad/abjad/abjad/docs/source/installation.rst

 Some of `Sphinx`_'s dependencies provide optional optimized `Python`_ extensions, which must be compiled before they can be used.
-If your machine does not have a C compiler available, you may see error message while the ``pip install -e . [development]`` command runs.
+If your machine does not have a C compiler available, you may see error message while the ``pip install -e ".[development]"`` command runs.
 These warnings are harmless and will not prevent the dependencies from being installed.

 To install C compilation tools on Debian and Ubuntu::